BioMedMS/fiscas/README.md

 This python based program can be used to combine MALDI imaging data with microscope images to:
 1. overlay maldi images with microscope images
-2. perform a cell segmentation (based on Cellprofiler)
+2. perform a cell segmentation (based on Cellprofiler, but any segmentation mask can be used)
 3. calculate single cell mass spectra based on the previous 2 steps

 ### Installation and Prerequesites